pelican-plugins/graphviz/README.md

 }
 ```

-This will insert an image in your article like this:
+This will insert an image into your article like this:

 ![figure](https://github.com/pelican-plugins/graphviz/raw/main/hello-world.png)

 The block must start with `..graphviz` (this is configurable — see below).
 The word `dot` in the first line indicates the program that will be run to produce the image.
 The available programs are: `dot`, `neato`, `twopi`, `circo`, `fdp`, `sfdp`, and `patchwork` (see the [Graphviz documentation][] for details).
-The Graphviz code must start in the second line of the block.
+The Graphviz code must start on the second line of the block.
 Notice that *newlines are not allowed inside the Graphviz block*.

 [Graphviz documentation]: https://www.graphviz.org/documentation/